 Other potential fees may include:

-- VIN Verification Fee: Charged if a vehicle’s vehicle identification number requires verification, typically costing around $10.
+- VIN Verification Fee: Charged if a vehicle’s identification number requires verification, typically costing around $10.

-- Duplicate Title Fee: If a title is lost or damaged, obtaining a duplicate title incurs a fee of about $20.
+- Duplicate Title Fee: If a title is lost or damaged, obtaining a duplicate title costs about $20.

-It’s crucial for buyers and sellers to be aware of these fees when planning a title transfer, ensuring a more seamless transaction experience.
+Buyers and sellers must know these fees when planning a title transfer, ensuring a seamless transaction experience.

 Conclusion